jt14den/swc-tt-lecture-notes/02-novice.md

 5. [Lessons and Objectives](19-lessons) (30/20m)

+## Pedagogical model

+* aim is to teachcomputataion ompetence to learners
+* we take an applied approach: we show learners how to solve specific problems with specific tools
+* learners practice in real-time, get feedback & apply that feedback to next lesson
+* Interactive event! for learners and instructors - feeback all day
+  - provide feedback to learners throughout the workshops in order to get them unstuckor provide a greater depth of understanding
+  - iterative,feedback on stickies, able tosee where learners are stuck, help un stick

-## Start
+## Acquisition of skill

-* Let's get started by learning some theory, how it relates to SWC and putting the theory into practice in our workshops.
+* our appoach is based on benner studies of nurses
+* through practice and formal instruction, learners acquire skills
+* This model has three stages:
+  1. **novice** is someone who doesn't know what they don't know
+    * has not built a mental model of a domain or how elements of the domain relate
+    * often reason by **analogy and guesswork**, misapply other parts of other domains to the new one
+    * novice learner might never have heard of bash shell, or how it relates to file system and other programs on their computers
+  2. **competent practitioner** has a mental model good enough for everyday purposes: Not completely accurate, but useful
+    * might have usd shell before and understand how to move around
+    * can do normal tasks with normal effort under normal circumstances
+  3. **expert** can easily handle situations that are **non-normative**
+    1. Problem solving and applying

-### Cognitive Development & Mental Models
+## Cognitive Development & Mental Models

 * Effective learning is facilitated by the **creation of mental models of a domain**
-* What do we mean by mental model?
-Anybody have an idea?
+* What do we mean by mental model? **Anybody have an idea?**
-    * One example: many of us learned that the ball-and-spring model of  molecules
-    * molecules aren't balls; their bonds not springs
-    * but the model does a good job of helping people reason about molecules, chemical compounds and their reactions to one another
+  * Long term resident of SA advanced understanding of the location of SA provinces, major cities and landmarks, weather patterns, regional economies
+  * as well as relationships b/t these entities
+  * their mental model of SA is more complex compared to say mine
+  * I don't have any idea why joburg had rain yesterday and cape town is in drought conditions - i also am probably misapplying my understanding of weather in the US this Context.

->## (Exercise) Your mental models (in gdocs <>)
+>## (Exercise) Your mental models (in gdocs
 >Write your primary research domain or area of expertise and one mental model you use to frame and understand your work?
 This discussion should take about 5 minutes.
 >
 >